fbpx

 It’s a special brioche bread enjoyed for Easter.
 The bread dough is braided using 2 or 3 pieces, representing God the Father and Son, or the Holy Trinity.
 The braided bread is formed into a wreath representing the crown of thorns placed on the head of Jesus Christ.
 Dyed eggs in the center represent spring, rebirth, and the resurrection of Jesus.

 It’s not recommended.
-Brioche dough is wet and sticky, soft and loose.
 It’s difficult to knead by hand.
 And we don’t recommend using a hand mixer as the motor can heat up and give out.
-But if you must make it by hand – have patience as you work to achieve the perfect consistency.
+But if you must make it by hand – have patience as you work to achieve the perfect consistency, kneading the bread for about 10 minutes.

 Yes.
 The acidic properties in vinegar help achieve brightly-colored eggs.
 Without it, the colors will be pale.
 If you don’t have vinegar on hand, use lemon or lime juice (fresh or bottled) as a 1 to 1 replacement.